Geography and Environmental Resources

 To obtain the M.S. in Geography and Environmental Resources degree, the student shall:

 1. Complete all degree requirements specified by the Graduate School, and explained under degree requirements, M.S. in Geography and Environmental Resources degree program in the Graduate Catalog.
-A total of 30 Graduate Credit Hours must be completed, with 50% of these hours at the 500 level or above.
+A total of 30 Graduate Credit Hours must be completed.

 2. Include as required courses the following: GEOG 500, Principles of Research, during the first fall semester in residence; GEOG 501, the following semester; GEOG 504, Spatial Analysis, or GEOG 512, Applied Geographic Statistics or equivalent.
 GEOG 502, Geographic Information Systems is recommended depending on the student’s background.